 Sperm Whale Body Adaptations

 Sperm whales are very well adapted to live and hunt in the world’s deepest oceans.
 Their general appearance consists of a stream-lined, dark body and a more or less squared head.
-Their eyesight is indeed poor compared to those of humans and other animals, but they substitute this due a perfectly specialized jaw and head.
+They have poor eyesight compared to humans and other animals, but they compensate for this with a perfectly specialized jaw and head.

 The Melon – A Powerful Organ!

-The head of the sperm whales contains a big adipose tissue, called the melon.
-Inside this organ there is mainly spermaceti, which is a waxy substance and provided the sperm whale its name.
-In connection with the melon organ, sperm whales are able to circumvent obstacles and find food even in the dark depths of the ocean.
+The head of sperm whales contains a significant adipose tissue called the melon.
+Inside this organ, there is mainly spermaceti, a waxy substance that gave the sperm whale its name.
+In connection with the melon organ, sperm whales can circumvent obstacles and find food even in the dark depths of the ocean.

 A Specialized Long Jaw

 The long and narrow jaw of sperm whales contributes to this specialized lifestyle as well.
-In the lower jaw you can find up to 52 teeth while the upper jaw’s teeth rarely break through the gums.
-However, it’s not just about these small things; also the whole body is adapted to awesome diving capabilities!
+In the lower jaw, you can find up to 52 teeth, while the upper jaw’s teeth rarely break through the gums.
+However, it’s not just about these small things; the whole body is also adapted to extraordinary diving capabilities!

 Sperm Whale Diving